avishekanand/anand-academic-kickstart/content/authors/mandeep/_index.md

 user_groups:
 - Researchers
 ---

-Abhijit Anand is a PhD Student in L3S Research Center.
-His research is focussed on developing deep learning approaches to Web search.
+My research interests lies in the application of graph-based machine learning to information retrieval and Web tasks.